How to succeed at the Trial Court

 The truth is the truth.
 It will emerge from a witness the way he wants to say it.
 You cannot force him to see a truth he does not remember.
 Help him bring it out.

-Different witnesses perceive the world in varied ways.
+Different witnesses perceive the world in various ways.
 How their memory works depends on how they are ‘wired’ inside their heads.

 Some may use words descriptive of images.
 These are the ‘Graphic witnesses’.